 The most important reason for running

-For whatever reason you’re joining our team, and there may be a few, what matters most is that you’re genuinely committed to our very special cause – to raise as much money as you can to help Sophie reach her fundraising target.
+For whatever reason you’re joining our team, and there may be a few, what matters most is that you’re genuinely committed to our very special cause – to raise as much money as you can to help RFPB reach its fundraising target.
 It’s a common thread that binds us together and generates that amazing sense of camaraderie.

 Why?
 Because this money gives the more than 1000 extremely premature and critically ill babies who are born at the Royal Hospital for Women each year a much better chance at survival.